There are four types of NMD techniques :

 About the procedure

-Regardless of which specific NMD technique is being performed, the operation itself is likely to follow this procedure:
+Regardless of the NMD technique being performed, the operation is likely to follow this procedure:

 - Your hair is shaved in small areas on your scalp where the surgery will be performed.

-- You are given a general anaesthetic, so you are unconscious during the operation.
+- You are given a general or a local anaesthetic, depending on the NMD technique being used.

-- A special apparatus called a stereotactic frame is attached to your skull through tiny cuts in your scalp, using skin folds wherever possible.
-The purpose of this frame is to hold the delicate surgical tools in place. ('Stereotactic' means that the tools can be guided precisely in three dimensions, so that the surgery can be very exact.)
+- A special apparatus called a stereotactic frame is attached to your skull through tiny cuts in your scalp.
+The frame is used to hold the surgical tools in place. ('Stereotactic' means that the tools can be guided precisely in three dimensions, so that the surgery can be very exact.)

-- A small hole (called a burr hole), is made in your skull using a special drill.
+- A small hole is made in your skull using a special drill.

 - A very fine probe is put through this hole.
-Computer software is used alongside brain imaging technology, such as magnetic resonance imaging (MRI) scanning, to guide the probe precisely to the target spot within your brain (to an accuracy of one millimetre).
+Computer software is used alongside brain imaging technology, such as magnetic resonance imaging (MRI) scanning, to guide the probe precisely to the target area within your brain.

 - When the probe is in the right place, an electrical current is passed through it.
 This generates heat to destroy a very small area of brain tissue at the end of the probe.